omsmith/pouchdb/docs/_posts/2014-05-01-secondary-indexes-have-landed-in-pouchdb.md

      { id: 'hank_the_third', key: 'Williams', value: null } ] }
 ```

 A `reduce` function runs aggregate operations against whatever's emitted in the `map` function.
-So for instance, we can also use that to count up the number of rockers by last name:
+So for instance, we can also use that to count up the number of rockers by first name:

 ```js
 {